emichael/dslabs/labs/lab1-clientserver/README.md

 `this.notify()` each in `SimpleClient`.

-Your client and server code should use `this.send` and `this.set` to send messages and set timeouts, respectively.
+Your client and server code should use `this.send` and `this.set` to send messages and set timers, respectively.
 The server's address is available via `serverAddress` in the client.

 Our solution to part 2 took approximately 40 lines of code.